Fujifilm X100F versus Canon G1 X Mark III

 |Nikon D7500 (⇒ lft | rgt)||optical||YES||3.2||922||tilting||YES||8000||8.0||12||no|

 |Sony RX10 III (⇒ lft | rgt)||2359||YES||3.0||1229||tilting||no||2000||14.0||10.8||YES|

 The G1X Mark III is equipped with a zoom lens, while the X100F comes with a build-in prime.
 The G1X Mark III has a 24-72mm f/2.8-5.6 optic and the X100F offers a 35mm f/2.0 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Fujifilm.
 The X100F offers the faster maximum aperture.

 Both the X100F and the G1X Mark III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X100F replaced the earlier Fujifilm X100T, while the G1X Mark III followed on from the Canon G1 X Mark II.

-So what conclusions can be drawn?
-Is the Fujifilm X100F better than the Canon G1 X Mark III or vice versa?
+So how do things add up?
+Is there a clear favorite between the Fujifilm X100F and the Fujifilm X100F?
 Below is a summary of the relative strengths of each of the two contestants.